-Dear Democrats, We along with the US House Intel Chair Rep Adam Schiff get that’s it’s not a politically convenient time to begin the impeachment hearings based on the findings documented in the FBI’s 3/22/2019 final report on its 22 months long Trump-Russia probe led by the Special Counsel Robert Mueller III.
+Dear Democrats, We along with the US House Intel Chair Rep Adam Schiff get that’s it’s not a politically convenient time to begin the impeachment inquiry hearings based on the findings documented in the FBI’s 3/22/2019 final report on its 22 months long Trump-Russia probe led by the Special Counsel Robert Mueller III.
 It’s obvious that the Republican Party led US Senate will not vote in favor of impeachment.
 Yes, President Trump will probably use the ‘impeachment process’ to play the victim card while he campaigns for reelection in 2020 but he would do this under any set of circumstances..

 The starting of an impeachment process after hearing from key witnesses like the FBI’s Special Counsel Robert Mueller III, is crucial, not just for the US Congress to finally stand up for the ‘rule of law’ which has been trampled on by this president and his allies, but for US national security reasons.
-With the impeachment resolution in hand, it will be easier to collect the president’s financial records.
-It’s time to face the reality of determining how compromised President Trump has become because of all his financial dealings with foreign governments, especially with Russia and Saudi Arabia.
+With the impeachment inquiry formal status in hand, it will be easier to collect the president’s financial records.
+It’s time to face the reality of determining how compromised President Trump has become because of all his financial dealings with foreign governments, especially with Russia, Saudi Arabia and UAE.

 This is a test.
-Do Democrats honor their oaths of office and the US Constitution, or do they act like republicans, making consequential decisions solely on the basis of what’s best for them, politically?
+Will Democrats honor their oaths of office and the US Constitution, or will they act like republicans, making consequential decisions solely on the basis of what’s best for them, politically?

 Yes, Democrats can do their solemn duty of holding the president accountable for his misdeeds, while those on the campaign trail can seriously and substantively address their constituents, bread and butter concerns.

 Remember the saying, .
 “The only thing necessary for the triumph of evil, is for good men to do nothing.”
-The only thing worse would be for good men to pretend they are confronting evil while avoiding any unpleasantness.
+The only thing worse would be for good men to pretend they are confronting evil while avoiding any political risk.

 Here’s the rest of the story…